Germany mulls delaying second COVID-19 vaccine shot, Denmark approves delay

 “The goal is, as soon as possible, to decide on the way forward and on the scope of approval” for the AstraZeneca vaccine, the document said.

-Reporting by Andreas Rinke; additional reporting by Nikolaj Skydsgaard and Jacob Gronholt-Pedersen in Copenhagen; writing by Douglas Busvine and Josephine Mason; editing by Thomas Seythal, Maria Sheahan and Gareth Jones
+Additional reporting by Jacob Gronholt-Pedersen in Copenhagen; writing by Douglas Busvine and Josephine Mason; editing by Thomas Seythal, Maria Sheahan and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.